 THE PILLARS OF DEHRADUN

-The Pillars of Dehradun are named for the twin, titanic stellar nebula which frame the Dehradun passage into the Farlands, or the galactic west.
-Discovered by a vanguard of the Eirangardian host under Edvard the great, the Dehradun Pillars were a largely uninhabited region that grew into a series of generation two colonies estabalished by the growing Kingdom.
-At the heart of region is the termini system with the garden world Dehradun.
+The Pillars of Dehradun are named for the twin, titanic stellar nebula which frames the Dehradun passage into the Farlands, or the galactic west.
+Discovered by a vanguard of the Eirangardian host under Edvard the Great, the Dehradun Pillars were a largely uninhabited region that grew into a series of generation two colonies established by the growing Kingdom.
+At the heart of the region is the termini system with the garden world Dehradun.
 Home to titanic, ancient structures thought to be remnants of pre-industrial civilization, the Dehradun Monoliths have become home to the Eirangardians that call the world home.
 The largest of the structures – the Titan of Dehradun – sits at the heart of a cluster and is the seat of House Naramor (Meaning “more north”).